aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-jpg/_index.md

 ```

 ## **Render Comments when saving Presentation into Image**
-Aspose.Slides for Java provides a facility that allows you to render comments in a presentation's slides when you are converting those slides into images.
+Aspose.Slides for Node.js via Java provides a facility that allows you to render comments in a presentation's slides when you are converting those slides into images.
 This Java code demonstrates the operation:

 ```javascript
     var pres = new  aspose.slides.Presentation("presentation.pptx");